-The DS1921L Thermochron iButtons are rugged, self-sufficient systems that measure temperature and record the result in a protected memory section.
+The DS1921H/Z ThermochronTM iButtons are rugged, self-sufficient systems that measure temperature and record the result in a protected memory section.
 The recording is done at a user-defined rate, both as a direct storage of temperature values as well as in the form of a histogram.
 Up to 2048 temperature values taken at equidistant intervals ranging from 1 to 255 minutes can be stored.
-The histogram provides 63 data bins for a resolution of 2.0°C. If the temperature leaves a user-programmable range, the DS1921L will also record when this happened, for how long the temperature stayed outside the permitted range, and if the temperature was too high or too low.
-An additional 512 bytes of read/write NV memory allow storing information pertaining to the object to which the DS1921L is associated.
+The histogram provides 64 data bins with a resolution of 0.5°C. If the temperature leaves a user-programmable range, the DS1921H/Z will also record when this happened, for how long the temperature stayed outside the permitted range, and if the temperature was too high or too low.
+Additional 512 bytes of read/write NV memory allow storing information pertaining to the object to which the DS1921H/Z is associated.
 Data is transferred serially via the 1-Wire protocol, which requires only a single data lead and a ground return.
-Every DS1921L is factory-lasered with a guaranteed unique 64-bit registration number that allows for absolute traceability.
+Every DS1921H/Z is factory-lasered with a guaranteed unique electrically readable 64-bit registration number that allows for absolute traceability.
 The durable stainless steel package is highly resistant to environmental hazards such as dirt, moisture, and shock.
-Accessories permit the DS1921L to be mounted on almost any object, including containers, pallets, and bags.
+Accessories permit the DS1921H/Z to be mounted on almost any object, including containers, pallets, and bags.